-Scarification: Remove loose moss in autumn, by scarification (vigorous raking).
+Scarification: Remove loose moss in autumn (September/October), by scarification (vigorous raking).
 On small lawns this can be done by hand, raking out the moss with a spring-tine rake, but on larger lawns mechanical scarifiers can be hired.

-Non-chemical, bacteria-based products such as Viano MO Bacter Organic Lawn Fertiliser, Neudorff Organic CleanLawn and Scotts Evergreen No Rake claim good control of moss, as well as feeding the lawn.
+Non-chemical, bacteria-based products such as Viano MO Bacter Organic Lawn Fertiliser, Neudorff Organic CleanLawn and Miracle-Gro Evergreen No Rake claim good control of moss, as well as feeding the lawn.
 Mow the lawn short before application and leave 7-10 days before mowing again.
-These products require wetting before it becomes active and can be applied from March to October.
+These products require wetting before it becomes active and can be applied from March to October when temperatures are above 150 C (590 F).
 The added benefit is that the dead moss should break down in situ, negating the need for scarifying.

-Mosskillers combined with a fertiliser (nitrogen, phosphorus or potassium, indicated by the abbreviations NPK) (e.g. Scotts EverGreen Moskil with Lawn Food or Westland Aftercut Autumn All in 1) or Maxicrop Moss Killer and Lawn Tonic liquid concentrate (contains seaweed extract) are beneficial where grass vigour is low.
+Mosskillers combined with a fertiliser (nitrogen, phosphorus or potassium, indicated by the abbreviations NPK) (e.g. Miracle-Gro Evergreen Complete 4 in 1 or Westland Aftercut All-in-One Feed, Weed and Moss killer or Maxicrop Moss Killer and Lawn Tonic liquid concentrate (contains seaweed extract) are beneficial where grass vigour is low.

 Apply mosskillers either by hand or with a push-along spreader.
 Be careful not to apply lawn sand (ferrous sulphate mixed with a carrier) at too high a rate as this can blacken and kill the grass as well as the moss.
 Apply lawn mosskillers in fine weather.
 Some require watering after 48 hours if there has been no rain.
 Check pack for details.